exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### Transaction Malleability and SegWit

-Validators signatures over anchoring transactions are openly written in the Exonum blockchain; more than `M` signatures can be published (it is a common case).
+Anchoring nodes signatures over anchoring transactions are openly written in the Exonum blockchain; more than `M` signatures can be published (it is a common case).